Skip to content

 Phase 2 (Months 3-4): Content production, marketing automation configuration, lead scoring setup, and sales enablement material development.
 Key integration points included:

 Phase 3 (Months 5-6): Campaign launch, account-based marketing execution, sales team training, and measurement framework implementation.
-Change management focused on sales-marketing alignment with weekly pipeline reviews and monthly adjustments.
+Change management here centered on sales-marketing alignment, with weekly pipeline reviews and monthly adjustments keeping both teams calibrated.

-Prerequisites included clean CRM data, defined ideal client profile, and sales team buy-in for new qualification criteria.
+Clean CRM data, a defined ideal client profile, and sales team buy-in for new qualification criteria are non-negotiable prerequisites.
 The biggest lesson learned: stakeholder-specific nurture sequences required 40% more content than anticipated, but drove 60% higher engagement than generic approaches.

 Related Use Cases